 One of the main advantages of a VoIP system is the convergence of voice and data networks with voice being conveyed over a data network.
-While this offers advantages in cost and ease of management, the use of the data network in a converged system makes it suffer from the same vulnerabilities suffered by the data network.
+While this offers advantages in cost and ease of management, the use of the data network in a converged system makes the voice network vulnerable to the same vulnerabilities suffered by the data network.
 This includes well-known attacks such as denial of service attacks as well as authentication attacks.
-While the vulnerabilities that are not specific to the design of

-VoIP systems can conceivably be handled by existing IDSs from the data network domain, that is not enough.
 In addition, a voice network introduces potential vulnerabilities related to toll fraud, privacy, and denial of service attacks based on degrading the quality of service of the voice conversation.
 A major source of vulnerabilities lies in the protocols used to set up and manage calls.
 Both H.323 and SIP transmit packet headers and payload in clear text, which allows an attacker to forge packets that manipulate device and call states.
 For example, such forged packets can prematurely terminate calls, redirect calls, or facilitate toll fraud.
 Some efforts are currently underway to develop encrypted signaling, but no solution has found widespread adoption.

 In addition to vulnerabilities present in the signaling protocols, the RTP protocol for media delivery also introduces several vulnerabilities due to the absence of authentication and encryption.
 Each RTP packet header contains a sequence number that allows the recipient to play back voice packets in the proper order.
 However, an attacker can easily inject artificial packets with higher sequence numbers that will cause the injected packets to be played in place of the real packets.
-An attack can also fake the SSRC field, which designates the source of a stream of RTP packets, to impersonate another participant in a call.
+An attack can also fake the SSRC field to impersonate another participant in a call.